bhaaskara/git/Git_RunBook.md

 # Working with Repositories
 ## Initialize an empty repo on to your filesystem
-1. Create a dir and files to track
+1. Create a dir and add files to track
     ```sh
     mkdir devops
     cd devops